alexchenuw/devopslabs/Lab-24/README.md

 ingress-nginx-controller-75f465cc7-5882c   1/1     Running     0          11m   10.128.0.35   achen-node   <none>           <none>
 ```

 The above pods and their status indicate the ingress controller has been installed properly.
-You can also tell which node the ingress controller is running on.
+You can also tell which node the ingress controller is running on. (also here please tell the instructor your ingress-controller ip as he will need to update the DNS record for your future usage, in this example, ingress controller ip is 10.128.0.35)

 > ### now define an ingress service